merely-useful/py-rse/index.md

 In the process of writing and publishing a Python package to verify Zipf's Law, we will show you how to:

+-   Organize small and medium-sized data science projects.
 -   Use the Unix shell to efficiently manage your data and code.
 -   Write Python programs that can be used on the command line.
--   Write and review code to make it readable as well as correct.
 -   Use Git and GitHub to track and share your work.
 -   Work productively in a small team where everyone is welcome.
 -   Use Make to automate complex workflows.
 -   Enable users to configure your software without modifying it directly.
+-   Test your software and know which parts have not yet been tested.
 -   Find, handle, and fix errors in your code.
--   Test your software and know which parts have not yet been tested.
 -   Publish your code and research in open and reproducible ways.
--   Organize small and medium-sized data science projects.
 -   Create Python packages that can be installed in standard ways.

 ## Using this Book  {#intro-using}